tenox7/wfm/README.md

 ```

 ## History

-WFM begun its life around 1994 as a CGI Perl script for CERN httpd server, to allow
+WFM begun its life around 1994 as a Perl CGI script for CERN httpd server.
+It was
-uploading and managing customer logs by field support engineers over the web and
+developed to allow uploading logs, dumps and other case data by field support engineers,
-as a front end to FTP server.
-Later rewritten in C language, when CGIC library and
+customers, etc. over the web and as a front end to FTP server.
+Later rewritten in C
-Apache httpd were released.
-Up to 2015 WFM has been a closed source commercial
+language, when CGIC library and Apache httpd were released.
+Up to 2015 WFM has been a
-application used for lightweight document management and supported by a few customers.
+closed source commercial application used for lightweight document management and
+supported by a few customers.
 It has since been open sourced.
-In 2022 WFM has been rewritten in Go as a stand-alone
+In 2022 WFM has been
-application with built-in web server for more modern deployment scenarios.
+rewritten in Go as a stand-alone application with built-in web server for more modern
+deployment scenarios.